usmanazizgroupdocs/GroupDocs_Annotation_NET/Docs/content/annotation/net/developer-guide/advanced-usage/generate-document-pages-preview.md

 Here a [PreviewOptions](https://apireference.groupdocs.com/net/annotation/groupdocs.annotation.options/previewoptions) class main properties:
 *   **[CreatePageStream](https://apireference.groupdocs.com/annotation/net/groupdocs.annotation.options/previewoptions/properties/createpagestream)** - Delegate which defines method to create output page preview stream;
 *   **[ReleasePageStream](https://apireference.groupdocs.com/annotation/net/groupdocs.annotation.options/previewoptions/properties/releasepagestream)** - Delegate which defines method to remove output page preview stream.
-This is can be used when need advanced control for resources handling.
+This is can be used when need advanced control for resources handling;
 *   **[Width](https://apireference.groupdocs.com/annotation/net/groupdocs.annotation.options/previewoptions/properties/width)** - Preview image width.
 This property used when need customize output image width;
 *   **[Height](https://apireference.groupdocs.com/annotation/net/groupdocs.annotation.options/previewoptions/properties/height)** - Preview image height.
 This property used when need customize output image height;
 *   **[PageNumbers](https://apireference.groupdocs.com/annotation/net/groupdocs.annotation.options/previewoptions/properties/pagenumbers)** - Page numbers that will be previewed;
 *   **[PreviewFormat](https://apireference.groupdocs.com/annotation/net/groupdocs.annotation.options/previewoptions/properties/previewformat)** - Gets or sets the preview image format which provides ability to choose between image quality and size. **BMP** format should be used for the best image quality. **JPG** format will be useful in case of strict requirements to image size - it produces smallest image size (and faster loading image previews), but with lower quality than **BMP**.
-By default **PNG** format is selected - which is a golden mean between image quality and size.
+By default **PNG** format is selected - which is a golden mean between image quality and size;
 *   **[RenderComments](https://apireference.groupdocs.com/annotation/net/groupdocs.annotation.options/previewoptions/properties/rendercomments)** - Default value is *true*.
 If it is not needed to display replies and comments at the page preview - set *RenderComments* property to *false* (replies and comments still will be stored inside document).
     Please notice, that *RenderComments* value will impact any document comments (doesn't matter if they were added by GroupDocs.Annotation or  some other application).
-This property affects only on WordProcessing documents
+This property affects only on WordProcessing documents;
+*   **[WorksheetColumns](https://apireference.groupdocs.com/annotation/net/groupdocs.annotation.options/previewoptions/properties/worksheetcolumns)** - List of objects [WorksheetColumnsRange](https://apireference.groupdocs.com/annotation/net/groupdocs.annotation.options/worksheetcolumnsrange) that indicates which columns to generate on specified worksheet.

 The following code snippet demonstrates how to generate document previews.